jolicode/castor/doc/going-further/extending-castor/events.md

 Here is the built-in events triggered by Castor:

-* `Castor\Event\AfterApplicationInitializationEvent`: This event is triggered
-  after the application has been initialized.
-It provides access to the `Application` instance and an array of `TaskDescriptor` objects;
+* `Castor\Event\FunctionsResolvedEvent`: This event is triggered after the functions has been resolved.
+It provides access to an array of of `TaskDescriptor` and `SymfonyTaskDescriptor` objects;

 * `Castor\Event\BeforeExecuteTaskEvent`: This event is triggered before executing a task.
 It provides access to the `TaskCommand` instance;